-Consistent with TMC 18.60.025, the Planning Commission will hold a briefing on the preliminary docket on April 26, 2022 and a worksession on May 10, 2022.
+Consistent with TMC 18.60.025, the Planning Commission held a briefing on the preliminary docket on April 26, 2022 and will hold a worksession on May 10, 2022.
 At the end of the worksession, the Planning Commission will send a recommendation to the General Government Committee on the items to go forward to the final docket for more review.

-The General Government Committee will discuss the Planning Commission's recommendation on the items to go forward to the final docket for more review at their June 8, 2022 meeting and is expected to recommend that the preliminary docket be placed on the City Council's consent agenda for their June 21, 2022 meeting; and
+The General Government Committee will discuss the Planning Commission's recommendation on the items to go forward to the final docket for more review at their June 8, 2022 meeting.
+The General Government Committee is expected to recommend that the preliminary docket be placed on the City Council's consent agenda for their June 21, 2022 meeting.